 The PRM1 Precision Reference Microphone is a special type of condenser microphone that provides an accurate reproduction of a room's sound characteristics for use with audio-analysis tools such as real-time analyzers (RTAs) and spectrographs.
-Since it is a condenser mic, it requires phantom power.

 A reference, or “measurement,” microphone is condenser microphone that is designed to provide an accurate reproduction of a room's sound characteristics for use with audio-analysis tools, such as real-time analyzers (RTAs) and spectrographs.
 While measurement microphones can be quite expensive, the affordable PreSonus® PRM1 delivers high-quality results.

 The PRM1 employs a ¼” pre-polarized electret-condenser capsule and requires phantom power.
 It has an omnidirectional polar pattern, meaning it is equally sensitive in all directions.
 This allows the microphone to measure reflections, as well as direct signals, providing an accurate depiction of the room.